-So old time tune, The Chicken Reel, and yes very interesting stuff because a friend of mine did some research and he found that a lot of people from Evangeline Parish with the names like Reed, McCaulay, McDaniel, McGee, Balfa, a lot of those families came from Virginia during the Spanish Land Grants and I just find it interesting that it’s those same names that you find with old fiddle players: Cheese Reed, The Balfa Brothers, Vorice Connor, Dennis McGee, those characters and still, you know, a lot of old time tunes associated with them.
+So old-time tune, The Chicken Reel…and yes, very interesting stuff.
+A friend of mine did some research and he found that a lot of people from Evangeline Parish with the names like Reed, McCauley, McDaniel, McGee, Balfa, a lot of those families came from Virginia during the Spanish Land Grants and I just find it interesting that it’s those same names that you find with old fiddle players: Cheese Read, The Balfa Brothers, Vorice Connor, Dennis McGee, those characters and still, you know, a lot of old-time tunes associated with them.

 So maybe I’ll play this one, this is a good one too that Cheese Reed played and I think the old timing name of it was Ol’ Molly Reed [sic] (I meant Ol’ Molly Hare) but he called it The Mamou Contra Dance…[5:53]

 So anyway, some old-time tunes that were Cajunized by great players.
-Cajun players like Cheese Reed, Dennis McGee, Vorice Connor, lots of these characters.
+Cajun players like Cheese Read, Dennis McGee, Vorice Connor, lots of these characters.
 And then you have the cross-tuned stuff also.
 So that’s something that you find in Appalachia…Virginia…I went to Galax, Virginia and they were cross -tuning so you know that’s one of the things you can do, too.